The Impact of Positional Encoding on Length Generalization in Transformers: Discussion

 \section{Discussion}

 Practitioners have to make important choices about the nuances of the Transformer architecture like positional encoding before undertaking the costly pretraining process.
 In the I.I.D evaluation of PEs, we demonstrate similar performance across different PEs, in line with observations of \citet{Haviv2022:NoPETransformer} and \citet{Scao2022:LMinOneMillionGPUHours}, which makes the choice of optimal positional encoding challenging.
-Moreover, human language processing may be subject to cognitive constraints \citep{Gibson1998:Locality,gibson2019efficiency} that could create a false impression of how well PEs can generalize over length in natural language modeling evaluations.
-Indeed, \citet{Tay2022:PerplexityDontTransfer} showed that perplexity is an inadequate proxy for downstream performance of LLMs.

-In our paper, we utilize length generalization in downstream tasks as a means to assess the expressivity of positional encodings.
+In our paper, we utilize length generalization in downstream tasks as a mean to assess the expressivity of positional encodings.
 Our setup, in contrast to the I.I.D. evaluation, reveals a clear distinction among approaches of encoding positions.
 We find that NoPE outperforms explicit PEs, and within explicit PEs, commonly used methods lag behind T5's Relative PE.
 In fact, the recent release of LLMs \citep{Touvron2023:LLaMA,Chowdhery2022:PaLM} suggests a shift towards adopting Rotary as a replacement for APE in the Transformer architecture.
 However, our result in \Cref{sec:results_len_extrapolation} clearly demonstrates that Rotary marginally outperforms APE at length generalization.
 Furthermore, it exhibits similar behavior to APE, as shown in Section \ref{sec:attention_distance}, indicating potential susceptibility to the same limitations.
-Moreover, the \emph{Recency Bias}, embedded in positional encodings such as ALiBi, might be a reasonable choice for modeling language, however, our results in \Cref{sec:results_len_extrapolation,sec:attention_distance} show it might not be optimal for length generalization for reasoning tasks.

 The disadvantages of explicit PEs over NoPE in length extrapolation contribute to the growing evidence that positional encodings pose challenges for Transformers \citep{Sinha2022:CuriousCaseAPE,Luo2021:PositionalArtefacts}.
 Our empirical results and theoretical analysis suggest that removing positional encoding holds promise as a modification to the widely used decoder-only Transformer architecture.